-Individual or company Number of Indirect voting ect voting rights Individual or company name of the shareholder direct voting rights Direct holder of the interest Number of voting rights total voting rights SIEMENS AKTIENGESELLSCHAFT 205,178,132 SIEMENS BETEILIGUNGEN INLAND GMBH 196,696,463 59.00 IBERDROLA S.A.
+Number of Indirect voting % of Individual or company name of the shareholder e direct Direct holder of the Number of votingtotalvoting rightsrights SIEMENS AKTIENGESELLSCHAFT 205,178,132 SIEMENS BETEILIGUNGEN INLAND GMBH 196,696,463 59.00 IBERDROLA S.A.
 IBERDROLA PARTICIPACIONES, S.A.
 (SOCIEDAD UNIPERSONAL) 54,977,288 8.071